vitorgalvao/tiny-scripts/README.md

 # Collection of small bash scripts

+### casker
+Script to easily install apps from homebrew-cask directly to /Applications/

 ### casks
-Script to help me manage and edit Casks from homebrew-cask
+Script to help manage and edit Casks from homebrew-cask

 ### dropboxtimer
 Script to add files to your dropbox, and delete them a set number of days later.